DryLabRebel/MusicDatabase/planningDataAquisition.md

 *Check* (15-03-2021) - date_added
 *Check* (15-03-2021) - genre

-Awesome all the info I need (in theory) is in the data below.

 - mdls doesn't give me all the info I'm looking for.
 It's more system info.

 Example: